-In relation to the Corlieve Transaction, we entered into commitments to make payments to the former shareholders upon the achievement of certain contractual milestones.
-The commitments include payments related to post-acquisition services that we agreed to as part of the SPA.
-The timing of achieving these milestones, as well as whether the milestone will be achieved at all, and consequently the timing of payments is generally uncertain with the exception of payments we owed upon acquiring the remaining outstanding shares as well as certain payments for post-acquisition services made in 2022.
-We expect these obligations will become payable between 2023 and 2031.
+In relation to our acquisition of uniQure France SAS, we entered into commitments to make payments to the former shareholders upon the achievement of certain contractual milestones.
+The commitments include payments related to post-acquisition services that we agreed to as part of the transaction.
+The timing of achieving these milestones, as well as whether the milestone will be achieved at all, and consequently the timing of payments is generally uncertain.
+We expect these obligations will become payable between 2024 and 2031, with the next milestone expected to be settled within the next year.
 If and when due, up to 25% of the milestone payments can be settled with our ordinary shares.

 Item 8.
-Financial Statements and Supplementary Data
+Financial Statements and Supplementary Data.

-Our consolidated financial statements and the notes thereto, included in Part IV, Item 15, are incorporated by reference into this Item 8.
+The information required by this Item 8 is included in Part IV, Item 15, and is incorporated by reference.

 Item 9.
-Changes in and Disagreements With Accountants on Accounting and Financial Disclosure
+Changes in and Disagreements With Accountants on Accounting and Financial Disclosure.

 Item 9A.
-Controls and Procedures
+Controls and Procedures.